Fury (Marvel Comics): Fictional character biography

-The Fury preyed on Captain Britain's mind and thus was used by the insane Orpington-Smythe, leader of the R.C.X.
-He had one of his super-powered agents cast an illusion of Captain Britain's lover Meggan, making her look like the Fury.
+Fury preyed on Captain Britain's mind and thus was used by the insane Orpington-Smythe, leader of the R.C.X.
+He had one of his super-powered agents cast an illusion of Captain Britain's lover Meggan, making her look like Fury.
 The Captain instantly struck her down, though she survives with minor injuries.

-The Fury reappeared years later in several issues of The Uncanny X-Men that were written by Captain Britain co-creator Chris Claremont and illustrated by Fury co-creator Alan Davis.
-The Fury, which was later revealed to be a facsimile created by Captain Britain's brother Jamie Braddock, destroys Captain Britain's home and beat the visiting X-Men unconscious.
+Fury reappeared years later in several issues of Uncanny X-Men that were written by Captain Britain co-creator Chris Claremont and illustrated by Fury co-creator Alan Davis.
+Fury, which was later revealed to be a facsimile created by Captain Britain's brother Jamie Braddock, destroys Captain Britain's home and beat the visiting X-Men unconscious.
 It takes control of X-Men member Sage, who possesses a "computer brain", and has her attack her teammates, but its control over her is severed by an electrical field created by Storm.
-The Fury is again destroyed when Rachel Summers creates an artificial black hole inside its body, collapsing it into a singularity.
+Fury is again destroyed when Rachel Summers creates an artificial black hole inside its body, collapsing it into a singularity.

-In The Uncanny X-Men #462, Mad Jim Jaspers is resurrected in Otherworld and appears to have merged with the Fury.
+In The Uncanny X-Men #462, Mad Jim Jaspers is resurrected in Otherworld and appears to have merged with Fury.
 This leads into the miniseries X-Men: Die by the Sword, in which Jaspers begins transforming the Captain Britain Corps members into Fury.
 This results in most of the Corps being slain.
 In the conclusion of this series Fury takes complete control of Jaspers before being defeated and destroyed.

 A small remnant of Fury is shown binding with an unknowing Merlyn.
 He later discovered it, extracted it, and used it as part of a spell to resurrect a fallen Captain Britain.